OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     ```

     > [!NOTE]
-    > Only "TabDefault", which in Outlook is either the **Home**, **Message**, or **Meeting** tab, is currently supported for the "builtInTabID" property.
+    > The only allowed value for the "builtInTabID" property is "TabDefault", which in Outlook is either the **Home**, **Message**, or **Meeting** tab.
+When support for the unified manifest is added to other Office host applications, there will be other possible values.

 1. Ensure that the "groups" array has an object to define the custom control group that will hold your add-in command UI controls.
 The following is an example.
-Note the following about this markup:
+Note the following about this JSON:

     - The "id" must be unique across all groups in all ribbon objects in the manifest.
 Maximum length is 64 characters.
     - The "label" appears on the group in the ribbon.
 Maximum length is 64 characters.